Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 ## Receiving

 Consider the case in which you are Bob, receiving a salmon slap from Alice.
 In general, you should be able to follow the steps outlined in the "Sending" section, in reverse.
-Verify the slap, as specified in [http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-salmon-00.html#SVR Section 8 of the Salmon specification], and return 202 Created if this is a new salmon, or 200 OK if this salmon updates a previous one.
+Verify the slap, as specified in [Section 8 of the Salmon specification](http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-salmon-00.html#SVR), and return 202 Created if this is a new salmon, or 200 OK if this salmon updates a previous one.
 If the slap fails verification, return 400 Bad Request.

 Note that the slap sent to Bob is signed with Alice's private key.
 However, nothing about the author of a slap is sent in cleartext.
 Therefore, you will have to decrypt and decode the payload message in order to find the information about who the message is from.
 The payload message will contain the diaspora handle of the author.
 Get their public key from their webfinger protocol.
 This is the key that you will use to verify the signature.

 When verifying the signature, note that the reference implementation of Diaspora uses the Ruby OpenSSL library, which generates RSA keys in the PKCS#1 format.
 Another popular key format is the new PKCS#8 format.
 Some tools may not interoperate.
 For example, the openssl command-line tool has options to verify RSA signatures, but it can only read keys in the PKCS#8 format.
 To complicate matters, there is no header information that says which of these formats the key is written in, so the openssl command-line tool cannot return a more informative error than "unable to load Public Key".

-For more information on this problem, see [http://barelyenough.org/blog/2008/04/fun-with-public-keys/ this blog post].
+For more information on this problem, see [this blog post](http://barelyenough.org/blog/2008/04/fun-with-public-keys/).

 # Additional Diaspora Protocols